arranf/arranf.github.io/docs/cv/README.md

 I am responsible for the ongoing rearchitecture and redesign of a critical customer facing application as part of a cross disciplinary UX focused team.
 On a day to day basis I trade-off simplictly, speed, and correctness whilst working on identifying what users really need.

 During my time at Limejump I designed and implemented a solution that allows us to combine the existing legacy application with a new React implementation to allow us to incrementally deliver improvements to the user.
-I also architectured and implemented a set of microservices, split by domain, running in Kubernetes to improve the performance, productivity, and maintainability of the codebase
+I also architectured and implemented a set of microservices, split by domain, running in Kubernetes to improve the performance, productivity, and maintainability of the codebase.

 Whilst at Limejump I also made signifcant contributions to our hiring and interview process, taking key ownership of the technical screening phase of our process for full-stack, frontend, and QA engineers.
 I also introduced guidance and led training around code reviews, codified our process of promoting releases to production, and created and led an on-call system for our team.
 I also took a role in mentoring developers and introduced a 'Friday Developer Talk' slot.